New

 Borrowing inspiration from popular Instagram creators ensures you never run out of content ideas for client campaigns.

 With talented users at the top of your client’s following or followers list, it’s easier to plan your next Instagram post.
 Just look at their profiles and analyze their top-performing posts to plan your own content pillars for Instagram.
+You can also check out how to make a Reel with photos if you want a simple format that keeps your client’s feed fresh.

 While handy, this feature doesn’t include Instagram accounts below a specific popularity threshold.
 This can be problematic if you regularly obtain content ideas from smaller Instagram profiles.

 The algorithm-based followers and following lists make it easy for businesses to identify their most active connections.
+This can lead to high-value leads that express strong purchase intent through multiple social media interactions.

 Publishing Instagram content pieces may lead to a boost in followers.
 However, it’s only beneficial if you draw the attention of the right kind of audience.

+Looking at your client’s followers list and analyzing recent followers helps you gauge the effectiveness of your content strategy in generating high-quality leads.
 If you only attract users who don’t fit your client’s ideal customer profile, you may need to rethink your Instagram content strategy.

 Don’t forget that you can also evaluate your strategy by checking if your client is gaining or losing followers on Instagram.
 Again, a quick look at the followers list from their Instagram page will point you in the right direction.